Biological data: Complexity

-Database Errors and Abuses
+Database errors and abuses

 Electronic health records (EHR) can contain genomic data from millions of patients, and the creation of these databases has resulted in both praise and concern.

 Legal scholars have pointed towards three primary concerns for increasing litigation pertaining to biomedical databases.
 First, data contained in biomedical databases may be incorrect or incomplete.
 Second, systemic biases, which may arise from researcher biases or the nature of the biological data, may threaten the validity of research results.
 Third, the presence of data mining in biological databases can make it easier for individuals with political, social, or economic agendas to manipulate research findings to sway public opinion.

 An example of database misuse occurred in 2009 when the Journal of Psychiatric Research published a study that associated abortion to psychiatric disorders.
 The purpose of the study was to analyze associations between abortion history and psychiatric disorders, such as anxiety disorders (including panic disorder, PTSD, and agoraphobia) alongside substance abuse disorders and mood disorders.

 However, the study was discredited in 2012 when scientists scrutinized the methodology of the study and found it severely faulty.
 The researchers had used "national data sets with reproductive history and mental health variables" to produce their findings.
 However, the researchers had failed to compare women (who had unplanned pregnancies and had abortions) to the group of women who did not have abortions, while focusing on psychiatric problems that occurred after the terminated pregnancies.
 As a result, the findings which appeared to give scientific credibility, gave rise to several states enacting legislation that required women to seek counseling before abortions, due to the potential of long-term mental health consequences.

 Another article, published in the New York Times, demonstrated how Electronic Health Records (EHR) systems could be manipulated by doctors to exaggerate the amount of care they provided for purposes of Medicare reimbursement.

-Biomedical Data Sharing
+Biomedical data sharing

 Sharing biomedical data has been touted as an effective way to enhance research reproducibility and scientific discovery.

 While researchers struggle with technological issues in sharing data, social issues are also a barrier to sharing biological data.
 For instance, clinicians and researchers face unique challenges to sharing biological or health data within their medical communities, such as privacy concerns and patient privacy laws such as HIPAA.